Making spreadsheets accessible: a checklist of the basics

 If you do need to have multiple tables please read the Worksheets with multiple tables section of the guidance.

-1. Run a spelling a grammar check (E)
+1. Run a spelling and grammar check (E)

 Make sure there are no spelling or grammatical mistakes.
 You can run a spelling and grammar check in Excel – in newer versions it is on the ‘Review’ ribbon.